2023 Most Popular Journalism Master's Degree Schools in Florida

 Of the 47 students majoring in journalism at Full Sail University, 38% are male and 62% are female.

-A rank of #2 on this year’s list means University of South Florida - Main Campus is a great place for journalism students working on their master’s degree.
-Located in the large city of Tampa, USF Tampa is a public school with a fairly large student population.
+The in-demand master’s degree programs at University of South Florida - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular journalism schools in Florida.
+Located in the city of Tampa, USF Tampa is a public college with a fairly large student population.

 Of the 19 students majoring in journalism at USF Tampa, 32% are male and 68% are female.

-A rank of #3 on this year’s list means University of Miami is a great place for journalism students working on their master’s degree.
-U Miami is a large private not-for-profit school located in the small city of Coral Gables.
+Out of the 3 schools in Florida that were part of this year’s ranking, University of Miami landed the # 3 spot on the list.
+U Miami is a fairly large private not-for-profit school located in the city of Coral Gables.

 About 78% of the students majoring in journalism at the school are women while 22% are male.

-Explore all the Most Popular Journalism Schools in the Southeast Area or other specific states within that region.
+Explore all the Most Popular Journalism Colleges in the Southeast Area or other specific states within that region.

 One of 5 majors within the area of study, journalism has other similar majors worth exploring.